The NanoEngineering program (B.S.) is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 1General Education Requirements (forty-eight units): This requirement is intended to fulfill the general education requirements (G.E.) from respective colleges.
 The forty-eight units are shown for Warren College students as an example to fulfill the general education requirements.
 Students in other colleges need to adjust the plan to match their own college requirements.

-3Engineering Focus (twenty units): Students are recommended to select all five engineering electives from within one single major to constitute an engineering focus.
-However, students are required to take only four of the five courses in one major.
-Preapproved accepted courses of each of the five focuses are listed here.
+3Engineering Focus (twenty units): Students must select all five engineering courses from within one single major to constitute an engineering focus.
+However, students may take four courses in one major and the fifth in a different area, should scheduling conflicts occur.
+Pre-approved courses of each of the five focuses are listed here.